redradrat/redradrat/content/resume.md

 > At Hilti the opportunity arose, to design and lead development of a new cloud-native and multi-purpose infrastructure platform to serve as a foundation for various projects around the globe.
 I took the opportunity, moving from the start-up sphere into the corporate world, with Hilti not only just being a technical innovator, but also a global front-runner in its various business areas.

-- Cloud-native Infrastructure Design
+* Cloud-native Infrastructure Design
-- Technical Leadership
+* Technical/Engineering Leadership
-- Kubernetes-centric Architecture & Development
+* Kubernetes-centric Architecture & Development
+* Hands-On Development (Golang, Python; K8s Controllers, Terraform Plugins, Ansible Modules)

 ## Developer / Consultant
 **Loodse, Germany**